-May 16, 2013, AI created a Twitter account which it uses to provide updates
+May 16, 2013, AI created a Twitter account that it uses to provide updates

 concerning its attacks and policies; it has even used its Twitter account to

-purportedly demonstrating their continued operations in Iraq.
+purportedly demonstrating their continued operations in Iraq on the site.
 However, the

 verity of these posts has yet to be confirmed independently.